-An early exception is \cite{fricke2017identification}, who shows that under the standard parallel-trends assumption, a DID comparing a more-treated to a less-treated group identifies the difference between the treatment's effect in the two groups \citep[related results also appear in][]{blundell2009alternative,deChaisemartin15b,callaway2021difference}.
-If one is ready to assume that more- and less-treated groups have the same effect of receiving the lowest dose, then \cite{fricke2017identification} shows that the more-versus-less-treated DID identifies the effect of receiving the higher rather than the lower dose, for the group that received the higher dose \citep[see also][]{callaway2021difference}.
-However, unlike parallel-trends, the plausibility of this homogeneous-effect assumption cannot be assessed via a pre-trends test, which may be why it is often unpalatable to applied researchers.
-We make three contributions to that literature.
-First, we show that in designs with a QUG, one can avoid making an homogeneous-effect assumption, by using a DID with the QUG as the control group, which only relies on a parallel-trends assumption whose plausibility can be assessed by pre-trends tests.
-Second, when there is no QUG, we exhibit ``minimal'' homogeneous effect assumptions under which a DID estimand using the least-treated as the control group identifies a causal effect or its sign.
-Third, we propose a test of the homogeneous-effect assumption.
+Two exceptions are \cite{fricke2017identification} and \cite{callaway2021difference}.
+Those two papers show that under the standard parallel-trends assumption, a DID comparing a more-treated to a less-treated group identifies the difference between the treatment effect in the two groups \citep[see also][for a related result in fuzzy designs]{deChaisemartin15b}.
+Then, those two papers show that if one assumes that more- and less-treated groups have the same effect of receiving the low dose, the more-versus-less-treated DID identifies the effect of receiving the high rather than the low dose.
+The nonparametric estimators in the current paper offer an alternative route, that does not rely on homogeneous effect assumptions.

-Another related paper is \cite{haxhiu2024continuous}, who also consider designs without an untreated group.
-They assume that the period-two dose is discrete\footnote{They sketch an extension to the continuous case, which requires discretizing the continuous dose.} and that the treatment does not have an effect below an unknown ``minimum effective'' dose.
-They propose to estimate that dose and then estimate the treatment's effect using units with a treatment below the minimum effective dose as the control group.
-With respect to their proposal, our nonparametric estimators do not assume that the period-two dose is discrete or that the treatment has no effect below a minimum effective dose.
-Moreover, by relying on results from the RDD and nonparametric estimation literature we can propose analytic confidence intervals with proven guarantees, while they propose a bootstrap for inference but do not show its validity.
+As mentioned earlier, a very common special case of HADs are fuzzy designs, studied by \cite{deChaisemartin15b}.
+When $D_{g,1}=0$, as we assume here, Point 2 of their Theorem 1 implies that a Wald-DID estimand using units untreated at period two as the control group only relies on a parallel-trends assumption, an identification result similar to our Theorem 1 below.
+However, they do not propose an estimator with proven guarantees when the proportion of units that stay untreated at period two is equal to zero, the case considered in the current paper.